rubenseyer/pistophylax/README.md

 In addition, [a great number of test proofs](./tests) from Huth, M. and Ryan, M., 2004. _Logic in Computer Science_ are available which demonstrates a freer style of the language (and the syntatic sugar shortcuts).

+[A cool, "real" example](./tests/ex_trbisectors.px) is the proof that the bisectors of the sides of a triangle meet at a point (given that a point is on a bisector iff it is equidistant from the endpoints of the corresponding side).

 Learn
 -----
 Every axiom and completed proof defines a rule in the system.